mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 The adult is building proficiency in coding practice.
 This is shown in a variety of ways including; finding and comprehending supporting documentation, fluidly navigating between undertaking more advanced coding to implement new GDPs, playtesting and preparing the coding environment for more basic coding of her child.

-This chapter now expands to represent the diversity of the coding and community practices of participants through focusing on their use of game design patterns.
+This chapter now expands to represent the diversity  of the coding and community practices of participants through focusing on their use of game design patterns. (and opportunites for educators)

 <!-- The child uses her concepts of game design patterns in the end of course evaluation.
 She responded to the question _What would you like to see next time?
 What would you add?_ with the comment.
 "Th: I'd add a health bar and lots more levels and keep on changing the characters and background." -->